June 6, 1999: The day Andre Agassi finally won Roland-Garros

 What happened exactly on that day: Agassi finally triumphed at Roland-Garros

 On this day, June 6, 1999, Andre Agassi finally triumphed at Roland-Garros, eight years after his second consecutive final loss in Paris.
 To achieve that feat, he had to come back from two sets to love to win a dramatic final against Andrei Medvedev, 1-6, 2-6, 6-4, 6-3, 6-4.
 By adding the Roland-Garros title to his list of achievements, Agassi became the first player to complete a career Grand Slam since Rod Laver in 1969 (the Australian also won all the four Grand Slam titles that same year), and became the first player to win the four Majors on four different surfaces.

-The players: Andre Agassi and Daniil Medvedev
+The players: Andre Agassi and Andrei Medvedev

 - Andre Agassi: From the top of the world to the ATP Challenger tour and back